LukeShead/Procedures-and-protocols/README.md

 ### The business

 This repo will be about the business of reboot games, the business itself is a games production company that focuses on rebooting older titles and making them more modern, this means that in order to design the games, there must be the required software and hardware to allow the company to complete it's tasks and projects.
 The hardware and software that the company uses is very expensive and some hardware can be very fragile.
 The number of staff inside the business is 15, each person uses the same systems and same software inside the workplace.

 The company has two owners, one manager and 12 workers, each one has a specific role within the company, this helps the company function well and keeps work completion to a healthy rate.
+The customers of the business are all clients that want problems to be solved, they will come into the business with a proposition which will be debated and have terms agreed.
+The projects usually run with SCRUM with weekly sprints, this is how most projects are completed unless it needs a diffferent style.

 ### Threats an organisation will face